-A stick-built garage is best if you’re planning to build an attached garage to match your home, but it’s good to know this is the most complicated and expensive of these three methods to build a garage.
+A stick-built garage is best if you’re planning to build an attached garage to match your home.
+While it is one of the most effective ways to build a garage, it’s also one of the most complicated and expensive of the three methods we’ve discussed.

 - Easily match your garage to your home